 Every year a mysterious lady in black visited his grave on the anniversary of his death.
 It is said that she still visits now, albeit in spirit form.

-Other Hollywood stars buried here who are not yet ready to leave the spotlight include Clifton Webb, who starred in the Mr. Belvedere films and has been seen frequently wandering around the graveyard.
+Other Hollywood stars buried here who are not yet ready to leave the spotlight include Clifton Webb, who starred in the Mr. Belvedere films and has been seen frequently wandering around this scary graveyard.

 7. Silver Cliff Cemetery, Silver Cliff CO

-These ghost lights are described as looking like blue lantern lights or bright white spheres.
+These ghost lights look like blue lantern lights or bright white spheres.
 They appear over the cemetery gates at night and then float through the burial ground bouncing off the tombstones!

-There has never been any cause for the lights established, and most locals agree that they are paranormal in nature.
+There has never been any cause for the lights established, and most locals agree that they are paranormal.
 The cemetery is still in use today and is owned and operated by the town.

 Stull Cemetery in Kansas is considered by many to serve as one of the gates to hell.
 There have been ghost stories linked to this place for hundreds of years.
 One of the hauntings’ focal points seems to be an abandoned church that stands right next to the graveyard.